 - Consider how regularly your volunteers will be in contact with the family, will their role mean that they build up an ongoing relationship?
 (This may be particularly relevant to interpreters and ESOL volunteers)

 - Ask what are the things that you can do to ensure that those working directly with the resettled family are suitable to do so; you might want to consider taking up references for your volunteers

-- The refugees you will be supporting through Community Sponsorship will be considered as vulnerable adults and children for the purposes of DBS
+- The refugees you will be supporting through Community Sponsorship will be considered as vulnerable adults and children for the purposes of DBS/Disclosure check

 - Ensure that you keep a record of how you reached your decision: in the unlikely event that something goes wrong, this will help you to make sure that this does not happen again

 In England, Northern Ireland and Wales there are many organisations who are registered to carry out DBS checks, and can help to guide you through the process.
 Checks for volunteers are free of charge, but administration charges often apply.
 Ask your local volunteer centre or local authority if they carry out DBS checks for groups such as yours.
 In Scotland Disclosure checks are carried out by Disclosure Scotland, there is a cost associated with each check.

 It may be that as part of the support you offer a family, members of your Group may use their own cars to drive the family to appointments to support their integration.